Skip to main content

 Individual components

-Run each of the following commands in different terminals:
+Run each of the following commands within the universe repository in different terminals:

 Each terminal will serve a key component of Integrates.